Race Equity Ed Blog

 Being able to talk about race is a critical part of our work as educators, yet many White teachers grew up like I did, in communities where we learned more about how to skillfully avoid talking about race than we did about how to engage in important (and necessary) race-related conversations.
 Talking about race, acknowledging and understanding racism, and engaging race questions are skills that we can learn, just like differentiating instruction or using manipulatives to teach math.
 As is the case with other teaching methodologies, learning about race requires learning new theories, assimilating new knowledge, examining our prior socialization and biases – and practice, lots of practice.

-Ali Michael, Ph.D. is Director of P-12 Consulting Services and Professional Development for the Center for the Study of Race and Equity in Education, as well as founder of the Race Institute for K–12 Educators.
+Ali Michael, Ph.D. is the former Director of P-12 Consulting Services and Professional Development for the Center for the Study of Race and Equity in Education, as well as founder of the Race Institute for K–12 Educators.